DOSull/Geographical-Computing/labs/intro-to-python/02-turtles.md

     print("You know what to do")
 ```

 3. Make a copy of the `square` function code and change the name to `polygon`.
 Add another parameter named `n` and modify the body so it draws an n-sided regular polygon.
-Hint: The exterior angles of an n-sided regular polygon are 360/n degrees.
+Hint: The exterior angles of an $n$-sided regular polygon are $180 - 360 / n$ degrees.

    No clues this time...

-### If you get into this turtle thing, try this
+### If you get really into this turtle thing, try this

 4. Write a function called `circle()` that takes a turtle, `t` , and radius, `r` , as parameters and draws an approximate circle by calling `polygon` with an appropriate length and number of sides.
 Test your function with a range of values of `r`.